alexandre-perrin/local-console/README.md

 #### Configuration

-If you have to configure parameters for the Wedge agent, the MQTT broker or the webserver used by the agent to download the modules you can use
+You need to configure the MQTT broker and the webserver expected by a camera when connecting to the console.
+For such purpose, you may use the `config` command like:

 ```sh
 local-console config set <section> <option> <value>